Sainglend/tda-api-client/README.md

 npm i tda-api-client
 ```
 ## What's New
+v 1.2.0 - Streaming!
+You can now utilize the full power of TD Ameritrade's API, both the REST and the Streaming sides.
+Click the link to the [Streaming README](streamingREADME.md).

 v 1.1.2 - Fixed the Get Price History API call.
 The query param names were wrong.
+>
 v 1.1.1 - You can now use this library without a config file, instead passing in a lightweight config object with each request.

 Full version review in the Version History section at the bottom.